-corporated in the Roman state, but long before this political union took place they exercised the most powerful influence on the religion of the Romans.
+Roman state, but long before this political union took place they exercised the most powerful influence on the religion of the Romans.
 From the very first their skill in augury, soothsaying, and all science, real or pretended that the augurs or soothsayers monopolised, made the Romans look up to them with respect.
-It is admitted on all hands that the Romans derived their knowledge of augury, which occupied so prominent a place in every public transaction in which they engaged, chiefly from the Tuscans, that is, the people of Etruria, and at first none but natives of that country were permitted to exercise the office of a Haruspex, which had respect to all the rites essentially involved in sacrifice.
-Wars and disputes arose between Rome and the Etruscans, but the highest of the noble youths of Rome were sent to Etruria to be instructed in the sacred science which flourished there.
-The consequence was, that under the influence of men whose minds were moulded by those who clung to the ancient idol-worship, the Romans were brought back again to much of that idolatry which they had formerly repudiated and cast off.
+It is admitted on all hands that the Romans derived their knowledge of augury, which occupied so prominent a place in every public transaction in which they engaged, chiefly from the Tuscans,914 that is, the people of Etruria, and at first none but natives of that country were permitted to exercise the office of a Haruspex, which had respect to all the rites essentially involved in sacrifice.915 Wars and disputes arose between Rome and the Etruscans, but the highest of the noble youths of Rome were sent to Etruria to be instructed in the sacred science which flourished there.916 The consequence was, that under the influence of men whose minds were moulded by those who clung to the ancient idol-worship, the Romans were brought back again to much of that idolatry which they had formerly repudiated and cast off.

 Though Numa, therefore, in setting up his religious system, so far deferred to the prevailing feeling of his day and forbade image-worship, yet in consequence of the alliance subsisting between Rome and Etruria in sacred things, matters were put in train for the ultimate subversion of that prohibition.
-The college of Pontiffs, of which he laid the foundation, 917 in process of time came to be substantially an Etruscan college, and the Sovereign Pontiff that presided over that college and that controlled all the public and private religious rites of the Roman people in all essential respects, became in spirit and in practice an Etruscan Pontiff.
+The college of Pontiffs, of which he laid the foundation,917 in process of time came to be substantially an Etruscan college, and the Sovereign Pontiff that presided over that college and that controlled all the public and private religious rites of the Roman people in all essential respects, became in spirit and in practice an Etruscan Pontiff.

 Still the Sovereign Pontiff of Rome, even after the Etruscan idolatry was absorbed into the Roman system, was only an offshoot from the grand original Babylonian system.
 He was a devoted worshipper of the Babylonian god, but he was not the legitimate representative of that God.
 The true legitimate Babylonian Pontiff had his seat beyond the bounds of the Roman Empire.
-That seat, after the death of Belshazzar and the expulsion of the Chaldean priesthood from Babylon by the Medo-Persian kings, was at Pergamos, where afterwards was one of the seven churches of Asia.
-There, in consequence, for many centuries was 'Satan's seat' (Rev. 2:13).
-There, under favour of the deified hings of Pergamos, was his favourite abode; there was the worship of Aesculapius under the form of the seri. p.
-47) opposes the Lydian origin of the Etrurians, but Layard (Nineveh and Babylon, chap. xxiv. p.
-563) seems to have set the question at rest in favour of their Oriental extraction, or a least their close connection with the East.
+That seat, after the death of Belshazzar and the expulsion of the Chaldean priesthood from Babylon by the Medo-Persian kings, was at Pergamos, where afterwards was one of the seven churches of Asia.918 There, in consequence, for many centuries was "Satan's seat" (Rev. 2:13).
+There, under favour of the deified919 kings of Pergamos, was his favourite abode; there was the worship of Aesculapius under the form of the serpent, celebrated with frantic orgies and excesses, that elsewhere were kept under some